I'm a title. Click here to edit me

 We are used to dealing with this and have a way of fitting some simple inexpensive new equipment to your boat so that it not only complies with regulations, but actually works without damaging any of your on board accessories and appliances.

-Any vessel Marine Imports NZ either supplies or imports can have a NZ compliant 230 volt shore power system with NZ plugs etc. fitted in the USA so when your vessel arrives into NZ, you can plug it in straight away.
-We are the only importer that offers this service."
+Any vessel Marine Imports NZ either supplies or imports can have an independent NZ compliant 230 volt shore power system with NZ plugs etc. fitted once the boat arrives here and this will comply with all Warrant of fitness specifications for New Zealand.